For those looking for the quick answer, yes. I’m not going to beat around the bush like most travel bloggers do. Going to Banff is always worth it.

 Unlike other touristy towns I’ve been to, the town’s stores and boutiques were all pretty unique.
 After spending several months in South East Asia sifting through the same tourist trap stalls at every market, it was refreshing to see that the local stores all made some effort to offer something different and well-made.
 The town has a lot of hidden gems, and while I won’t be in Banff long enough to discover all of them, there is something for all sorts of travelers.

 The nightlife in Banff is also surprisingly decent.
+It’s one of the best party hotspots in the area.
+A perfect day would be spent hiking in Canmore and then partying in Banff.
 I expected there to be some good bars but I was not expecting that there would even be one nightclub in town, let alone multiple.
 I’m not too picky about bars, believing that good company beats a good setting any day, but Banff’s local spots were a refreshing reminder that most bars aren’t the trashy, soulless dive bars or the ratchet nightclubs that I had grown accustomed to in South East Asia.
 Each bar I went to was unique, well-decorated, and had a personality of its own.
 That might not matter much to you, but it was nice choosing a bar for its ambiance rather than how cheap their vodka-red bull buckets are.

 Oh, and it’s not hard to find a good view for some brews.